Custom package

 If True, old and new will be present as ChannelParticipant.

-changed_call_settings
+property changed_call_settings

 Whether the group call settings were changed or not.